formester/formester-site/content/blog/web-forms-the-optimum-way-to-revolutionize-your-business.md

 ![Marketing gif 9 » GIF Images Download](https://lh6.googleusercontent.com/WynTfdX6ZY2gkI9wdyCWKoIZuNWKYDvgnTYKSCdRhiQd33fEL_ewNCVZ3qhsKsOVLmLtsUee1HQo8FRFXv_Nw6QUqzQcpnhyUH3zRmZhP-J6HCtE8MN6ssNOBW1szz28BZgQ-6tFQ24WJP8o0wug4nA)

 Yes!
 And that’s what [digital transformation](https://enterprisersproject.com/what-is-digital-transformation) is all about.
-And today we are going to discuss one of the most important elements of digital transformation: WEB FORMS.
+And today we are going to discuss one of the most important elements of digital transformation: **WEB FORMS**.

 # What is a WEB FORM?